1.Where is your main centre located?

 6. Can I pay the fees in installment or fees must be paid in full?

 Fees must be settled before the commencement of the first class.
 Students must pay the fees in full during registration.
-However, students can choose to pay a deposit of RM100 during registration and the balance of the total fees must be paid 5 days before the first class commences.

 7. Who are the language tutors?